HardyScheel/angular-simple-online-store/README.md

 - [Further help](#Further-help)

 ---
+## First steps
+Install the latest Node.js LTS version.
+Open a shell and run `npm install` to download and install all dependencies.

 ## Development server
 Run `npm start` for a dev server.
 It will then execute `ng serve --open` and opens the web browser to navigate to `http://localhost:4200/`.